timoxley/npm-tutor/chapters/npm-workshop-semver/exercises/exact/Readme.md

 # semver quiz!

-Let's clear up any confusion about what is and isn't valid in various semver ranges, and we're going to look at how some real-world packages are using semver along the way.
+Let's clear up any confusion about what is and isn't valid in various semver ranges, while we look at how some real-world packages are using semver along the way.

 ## Task